 The College Psychologist and licensed professional counselors in the Office of Counseling and Career Services, when acting in their professional capacity, are not considered campus security authorities and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+Similarly, the Campus Minister, when acting in her professional capacity, is not considered a campus security authority and is not required to report crimes for inclusion into the annual disclosure of crime statistics.
 Crimes reported to these counselors are confidential by law.
 Some off-campus reports may also be legally confidential (for example, to clergy).
 Crimes reported to the above are not included in the annual crime statistics report.
-As a matter of policy, Ursuline College encourages our College Psychologist and our licensed professional counselors to inform persons being counseled of the procedures to report crimes on a voluntary confidential basis for inclusion in the annual crime statistics; if, and when they deem it appropriate.
+As a matter of policy, Ursuline College encourages our College Psychologist and our licensed professional counselors to inform persons being counseled of the procedures to report crimes on a voluntary confidential basis for inclusion in the annual crime statistics, if, and when they deem it appropriate.